developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/apioverview/index.md

 	:::javascript
 	var illumMode = EB.Barcode.getProperty('illuminationMode');

-You can use the `getProperties` method for a list of properties you wish to know about.
-An array of property names that you want to retrieve is passed into this method and a hash is returned containing the values of the properties.
+Use the `getProperties` method for a list of properties to expose.
+An array of property names to be retrieved is passed into this method, and a hash is returned containing the values of the properties:

 	:::javascript
 	// An object is returned by the getProperties method